getml/getml.com/docs/install/packages/archive.md

 <!-- # Installing from versioned archives -->
 # getML Community versions archive

-The getML Community edition is provided as downloadable, versioned archives for each release.
+The getML Community edition is provided as downloadable, versioned Tar archive for each release.

 ### Version 1.5.0